 Child Neurology Teaching Conferences

-The core lecture series in child neurology for the adult and child neurology residents occurs every other Friday for the year.
+The core lecture series in child neurology for the adult and child neurology residents occurs every other week during the year.
 This is an extensive two year series that covers all relevant topics in child neurology for clinical practice and for board certification.
-This is taught by the child neurology faculty as well as subspecialists in various related departments including Genetics, Developmental Pediatrics, Neurosurgery, Neuro-ophthalmology, Neuromuscular, Epilepsy.
+This is taught by the child neurology faculty as well as subspecialists in various related departments including Genetics, Developmental Pediatrics, Neurosurgery, Neuro-ophthalmology, Neuromuscular, and Epilepsy.

 Tuesday Morning Child Neurology Division Conference